minnay/minnayao.github.io/ansible/testing.md

 ---
 class: center, middle, inverse
-# basic validation of your application in your playbooks will run .red[every time] you deploy.
+# basic validation of your application in your playbooks will run .red[every time] you deploy

 ---
 class: center, middle, inverse